Mieczysław Maneli: Philosopher in exile

 Maneli argued that to understand Perelman required an understanding of being both Polish and Jewish.
 Maneli wrote that there were two currents to Polish history, writing in the Middle Ages "...while Jews were being massacred all over Europe...Poland was a haven of peace and hospitality under the dynasties of the Piasts, the Jagiellons, and their successors" while the other current was a darker, anti-Semitic one that saw Polish Jews as people who could never truly be Polish and who did not belong in Poland.
-Maneli that under in the Second Republic era, Perelman was confronted in Poland with "a backward and undemocratic state that was also a country where many nationalities lived together and where creative liberal thought and art flourished...The strange and unbalanced conditions there, nevertheless, were a source and inspiration for the Poles and the Jews.
+Maneli wrote that in the Second Republic era, Perelman was confronted in Poland with "a backward and undemocratic state that was also a country where many nationalities lived together and where creative liberal thought and art flourished...The strange and unbalanced conditions there, nevertheless, were a source and inspiration for the Poles and the Jews.
 Their love-hate affair was at once stimulating and numbing.
 This gifted Belgian [Perelman], influenced by this atmosphere, was destined to create something innovative".

 The American scholar James Crosswhite observed that there was a fundamentally optimistic quality to Maneli's writings in exile as he wrote about Perelman that he "was able to transform all the disadvantages of his origin and his background to powerful advantages and to a source of inspiration".
 Crosswhite wrote: "...Maneli is not simply a traditional liberal.
-His liberalism is of a specifically postcommunist sort, formulated out of a Polish context and complicated by his exile in New York city".
+His liberalism is of a specifically postcommunist sort, formulated out of a Polish context and complicated by his exile in New York City".